-Mustard has pretty basic and start forward ingredients, but I’m happy making my own and removing the mystery of natural flavor and spices.
+Mustard has pretty basic and straightforward ingredients, but I’m happy making my own and removing the mystery of natural flavor and spices.
 This mustard has a great zing!

-Mustard is a condiment that can be used on your burgers, hotdogs, sausage, ham sandwich, etc. It makes for a great dipper for pigs in a blanket, pretzels, or ham and cheese biscuits/crescent rolls.
-Mustard is also used to jazz up a cheese sauce, like I did for my Bacon Cheeseburger Casserole or a potato salad.
+Mustard is a condiment that can be used on your burgers (check out my Perfect Cheeseburger post, hotdogs, sausage, ham sandwich, etc. It makes for a great dipper for pigs in a blanket, pretzels, or ham and cheese biscuits/crescent rolls.
+Mustard can also used to jazz up a cheese sauce, like I did for my Bacon Cheeseburger Casserole or a potato salad.
 How do you use yellow mustard?

 This recipe makes 1 cup of mustard.

 - 1 1/2tsp salt

 1. In a small pot, add your mustard powder, garlic powder, turmeric, and the filtered water.